famousfields/COP-4331C-MERN/README.md

 On your browser, to allow usage of a self-signed certificate, navigate to the backend at https://expenseExpert:433/ and click 'advanced' and then 'proceed...'.
 Do the same for the front end at https://expenseExpert:3000.

 Run npm start in both the front and back end folders.

+An API key for sendgrid is required which should be located in the server / backend folder.